Comment on `Fluctuation-dominated phase ordering at a mixed order transition': Abstract

 \section{Abstract}

-Renewal processes generated by a power-law distribution of intervals with tail index less than unity are genuinely non stationary, even when the system, subjected to periodic boundary conditions, is translation invariant.
+Renewal processes generated by a power-law distribution of intervals with tail index less than unity are genuinely non-stationary.
 This issue is illustrated by a critical review of the recent paper by Barma, Majumdar and Mukamel 2019 \textit{J.~Phys.~A} {\bf 52} 254001, devoted to the investigation of the properties of a specific one-dimensional equilibrium spin system with long-range interactions.
-We explain why discarding the non-stationarity of the process underlying the model leads to an incorrect expression of the critical spin-spin correlation function.
+We explain why discarding the non-stationarity of the process underlying the model leads to an incorrect expression of the critical spin-spin correlation function, even when the system, subjected to periodic boundary conditions, is translation invariant.